Canon 5D Mark II vs T7i

-Reasons to prefer the Canon EOS Rebel T7i:
+Arguments in favor of the Canon EOS Rebel T7i:

 - More detail: Has more megapixels (24 vs 21MP), which boosts linear resolution by 7%.

-- Better video: Provides higher movie framerates (1080/60p vs 1080/30p).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 920k dots).

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.